Chase Sapphire Reserve card review

 In addition, Chase is one of the strictest issuers regarding the number of credit card accounts you have open.
 It holds applicants to the Chase 5/24 rule, which means if you have opened five or more credit card accounts with any issuer in the last 24 months, it is likely you won’t be approved.

-If you’re eager to start earning travel rewards but have less-than-excellent credit or can’t make the cut for the Sapphire Reserve due to the number of cards you’ve opened in the last 24 months, consider a mid-tier travel card like the Citi Premier® Card or the Capital One Venture Rewards Credit Card – which are both available with only good credit.
+If you’re eager to start earning travel rewards but have less-than-excellent credit or can’t make the cut for the Sapphire Reserve due to the number of cards you’ve opened in the last 24 months, consider a mid-tier travel card like the Citi Premier® Card (The Citi Premier Card is no longer available) or the Capital One Venture Rewards Credit Card – which are both available with only good credit.

 How does the Sapphire Reserve compare to other travel cards?